Understanding Alzheimer’s in Altrincham Sale and Wythenshawe : Practical Support for Your Loved One

 The Stages of Alzheimer’s: What to Expect

 • Early Stage: In the beginning, your loved one may struggle with small things like forgetting names or recent events.
 They might also find it hard to organise tasks or find the right words in conversation.
 At this stage, they may still manage most of their daily activities, but having some help with more complicated tasks can be a huge relief.
-Introducing a Care Professional early on can be a really positive step—having that extra bit of support can build trust and friendship, which will be so important later on.
+Introducing a Care Professional early on can be a really positive step—having that extra bit of support can build trust and friendship, which will be so important later on, start to take a look at the clubs and groups that you can join (there is a list local to us later on in this blog).

 • Middle Stage: As Alzheimer’s progresses, memory loss becomes more noticeable.
 Your loved one may start to forget personal details, experience mood swings, or become confused about where they are or what time it is.
 This can be an unsettling time for everyone involved.
 During this stage, more hands-on help may be needed—whether it’s a few hours of care each day or live-in care if family members live away.
 This extra support (daily or weekly) can also help a main caregiver take much-needed breaks to recharge.